time calculator

 Deep dive

-This decimal hours calculator converts hours and minutes into decimal hours and total minutes for timesheets.
-Enter hh:mm to get the decimal format many payroll and billing tools require.
+This decimal hours calculator converts hours and minutes into decimal hours and total minutes for timesheets and billing.
+Enter hh:mm to get the decimal format many payroll and accounting systems require.

-Use it to avoid spreadsheet mistakes when invoicing clients, logging PTO, or adding stopwatch times.
-Apply your own rounding rules to match your employer or accounting system.
+Use it to avoid spreadsheet mistakes when invoicing clients, logging work time, or tracking PTO.
+Apply your own rounding rules to stay consistent with your employer or bookkeeping software.

 FAQs